LiemDQ/tlsf-pmr/README.md

 # Contact

 Any questions or suggestions can be submitted as a Github issue.
 However, I only check Github sporadically, so there may be a lengthy delay before you receive a response.
-Alternatively, you send me an email at dq@liem.ca.
+Alternatively, you can email me at dq@liem.ca.